 Above: The components of the Velacur prototype, including the ultrasound probe, the laptop to run software, the control unit to coordinate the signals and the activation unit which creates shear waves in the patient.
 A curvilinear abdominal ultrasound probe is used to image the liver volume.
 Using a sweep motion of the probe, multiple planes of ultrasound data at a depth of 15 cm are acquired over 30 degrees, in the elevational direction.
 RIGHT: A rendering of the general positioning of the probe, liver and measured volume.
-The blue cone (middle) shows how much of the liver can be seen in the ultrasound image.
-The cube within the liver shows the large region which is used to measure the average elasticity and attenuation.
+The blue cone shows how much of the liver can be seen in the ultrasound image.
+The cube within the liver (right) shows the large region which is used to measure the average elasticity and attenuation.

+which cross the origin.

-Above: The cohort separation results for FibroScan and the Velacur prototype.
-Velacur was able to differentiate the two cohorts with similar AUC to FibroScan.
-Only healthy volunteers without steatosis or patients with steatosis were included in the steatosis separation.
+Velacur was able to differentiate the two cohorts in both fibrosis and steatosis.
+Only healthy volunteers without steatosis and patients with diagnosed with NAFLD were included in the steatosis separation.